-Inequalities – Inequality problems will have a less than or greater than sign.
+Inequalities – Inequality problems on the ACT Math Exam will have a less than or greater than sign.

 There may often be more than one inequality or equation in a single problem on the math part of the test.

 The second equation may have the equal sign rather than an inequality sign, as in the examples in the next section.

 Solving Inequalities – Practice Exercises

 Have a look at the inequality problems below.

 In the equations below, x represents the cost of one online game and y represents the cost of one discounted movie ticket.